 - Applicants will receive information about tutoring options and their class schedule via CNM’s email system.

-Students that attended CNM’s HSE classes before but are not enrolled in classes currently should also complete the school’s HSE orientation session, and they must also take the CASAS GOALS placement test again if their scores are older than six months.
+Students who attended CNM’s HSE classes before but are not enrolled in classes currently should also complete the school’s HSE orientation session, and they must also take the CASAS GOALS placement test again if their scores are older than six months.
 They also have to meet with the school’s advisor to register for classes.

-In addition to HSE classes, CNM offers workshops, tutoring, and open computer lab instruction to those students that require extra help with their classwork or who are not in a position to attend classes on a regular basis.
+In addition to HSE classes, CNM offers workshops, tutoring, and open computer lab instruction to those students who require extra help with their classwork or who are not in a position to attend classes on a regular basis.
 The school offers these additional options to registered students: